 FAFSA Application Availability

-The FAFSA (Free Application for Federal Student Aid) is now open, and students can complete their application.
-The FAFSA is anticipated to also be open for corrections in April 2024.
+The FAFSA (Free Application for Federal Student Aid) is expected to open in December 2024.

 Finding Your Application Status